codlark/cls/docs/Briks.md

 ## Function Briks

-Function briks can effectivly be divided into two categories, string functions and comparison functions.
+Function briks can effectivly be divided into two categories, value functions and comparison functions.

-### String Functions
+### Value Functions

-String function briks modify and create string values.
+Value function briks modify and create values.

 `[b| STRING ]`
 This brik is a shortcut for bolding text with `<b>STRING</b>` in labels.